- Home

 Seeking to improve the production process, the customer needed to reduce the cycle time and decrease the cost of production.

-The Original T-A lowered cycle time and increased tool life.
+The T-A lowered cycle time and increased tool life.

 The Solution